GaganaB/NMA/README.md

 > One secret of leadership is that the mind of a leader never turns off.
 Leaders even they are
 > sightseers or spectators, are active; not passive observers.
 ~ James Humes

+7. <b> Take care </b>:
+The most important thing you can do is take care of yourself.
+If you're turn up tired, there's no way your students can be excited!

+<b> Special Note: Introvert TA's! </b> Being around people all day is no easy feat.
+Take time away from screens and curl with music or books every day
+after hours.
+Communicate with your students if and when necessary!

 ### Additional Resources
 It is recommended that you use this list to look up topics you are not particularly comfortable with.